 If there is a sudden decrease in sexual intimacy that cannot be explained by age, physiological/health reasons, psychological/emotional factors (i.e., depression, anxiety), or significant changes (i.e., having a baby or losing a loved one), your partner could have found other ways to meet their needs.

 These partners may frequently make excuses, such as feeling too tired, having a headache, having a backache, or being too stressed, but refuse to take measures to resolve such issues.
-They also seem disinterested or unwilling to explore alternative options for ensuring their partner’s needs are met.
+They also seem disinterested or unwilling to explore alternative options to ensure their partner’s needs are met.

 12. Loss of Interest in Partner

-Curiosity is a must for maintaining eroticism in our relationship–it isn’t solely about sex, but also about maintaining the qualities that make feel us feel alive, adventurous, and playful.3,4 When someone is cheating, they often begin to detach and disengage from their partner.
-For instance, they may become emotionally unavailable, no longer express interest in your world, and fail to ask questions about your day, how you are feeling mentally/emotionally, and your desires.
-In some cases, they may also stop expressing curiosity about your hopes, aspirations, or dreams, and resist making plans for the future.
+Curiosity is a must for maintaining eroticism in our relationship–it isn’t solely about sex but also about maintaining the qualities that make us feel alive, adventurous, and playful.(3, 4 When someone is cheating, they often begin to detach and disengage from their partner.
+For instance, they may become emotionally unavailable, no longer express interest in your world, and fail to ask questions about your day, how you feel mentally/emotionally, and your desires.
+In some cases, they may also stop expressing curiosity about your hopes, aspirations, or dreams and resist making plans for the future.

 13. Lack of Availability